 And then there are countries where the locals speak English surprisingly well, like if you travel to the Nordic countries.

 But what about Cuba?

 If you’re planning a getaway to the island nation, you might be wondering how easy it is to communicate.
 The growing tourism sector in Cuba means that English is becoming more and more widespread, although this is less true in the small towns and villages.
 Knowing a little bit of Spanish will really be helpful in these instances.
 It’s not as though you need to be fluent, and you certainly won’t be able to have deep and meaningful conversations about the nature of existence, but you will find that things will run smoother if you know just a few basics.

 So which Spanish phrases should you know before you go to Cuba?

 You probably already know that “Hola” is the Spanish word for hello.
 This is quite sufficient for greeting someone in Cuba, since it’s a fairly informal society.
 If you want to take it a little further, you can also try using “Buenos dias” (good morning); “Buenas tardes” (good afternoon); and “Buenas noches” (good evening).

-To introduce yourself, you simply say “ Me llamo…” followed by your name (when you are male), or “ Me llama…” followed by your name (when you are female).
+To introduce yourself, you simply say “ Me llamo…” followed by your name.
 The double “l” in “llama” is pronounced as a “y” (“Me Yamo”).

 A quick note if you’re not familiar with Spanish.
 Don’t be thrown by the upside down question mark (¿) that appears at the beginning of a written question in Spanish.
 You might also see an upside down exclamation mark (¡) at the beginning of written sentences that conclude with one.